Simple Living With Nature

 Rose Hips

-Rose hips are another one that have multiple uses, and also give the tea a nice flavor.
+Rose hips are another herb that has multiple uses, and also give the tea a nice flavor.

-They can usually be foraged through the fall and winter, and can be made into a lovely rose hip syrup to use medicinally or culinary delights.
+They can usually be foraged from fall to winter and can be made into a lovely rose hip syrup for traditional herbal use or culinary delights.
 It can also be used in cocktails like this rose hip whiskey smash!

 Related: 60+ Rose Hip Recipes for Food, Health & Beauty